Data protection agreement

 Our journal articles use the CDN service of Cloudflare to include the MathJax library for HTML rendering of equations.
 The provider is Cloudflare Inc., 101 Townsend St, San Francisco, CA 94107, USA.
 The use of Cloudflare is to realize the correct rendering of equations on all browsers in order to provide well-readable mathematical content to our readers.
 This constitutes a legitimate interest within the meaning of §6(1)f DSGVO.
 For more information on how to handle user data, please refer to Cloudflare's Privacy Policy at: https://www.cloudflare.com/privacypolicy/?r=1

-While the general attendance in Zoom webinars or meetings is through the simple usage of a session link from the conference programme and is entirely at your own discretion, conveners, chairpersons, presenters, and speakers of scientific conferences organized by Copernicus must be identified in the video chat in order to gain special access rights (e.g. share screen, appear with video and audio in a webinar, etc.).
-For this purpose, Copernicus must include the email addresses of conveners, chairpersons, presenters, and speakers when setting up a video chat.
-If individuals do not want to be included in Zoom webinars or meetings, they must step down from their position as a convener, chairperson, presenter, or speaker at a virtual event.
-As long as they act in any of these roles, the usage of Zoom by Copernicus constitutes a legitimate interest within the meaning of §6(1)f DSGVO.
-For more information on how to handle user data, please refer to Zoom's Legal & Compliance Center at: https://zoom.us/en-us/trust/legal-compliance.html
+While the general attendance in Zoom or Webex meetings is through the simple usage of a session link from the conference programme and is entirely at your own discretion, conveners, chairpersons, presenters, and speakers must be identified in case of Zoom or Webex webinars in order to gain special access rights for panellists (e.g. share screen, appear with video and audio in a webinar, etc.).
+For this purpose, Copernicus must include the email address of conveners, chairpersons, presenters, and speakers when setting up a Zoom or Webex webinar.
+If individuals do not want to be included in Zoom or Webex webinars, they must step down from their position as a convener, chairperson, presenter, or speaker at a virtual event.
+As long as they act in any of these roles, the usage of Zoom and Webex by Copernicus constitutes a legitimate interest within the meaning of §6(1)f DSGVO.
+For more information on how to handle user data, please refer to Zoom's Legal & Compliance Center at https://zoom.us/en-us/trust/legal-compliance.html or the privacy statement of Webex/Cisco at https://www.cisco.com/c/en/us/about/legal/privacy-full.html.

 F. Data protection officer